 in programs.

-This form is intended to facilitate communication between the internship and doctoral p

-the intern named below.
+This form is intended to facilitate communication between the internship and doctoral pathe intern named below.
 Please provide the information in the spaces below.
 By signing

 you are providing permission for your doctoral program and this internship to communic

 your functioning in both programs.

 Intern Name:

 Site:

 Director of Internship (Site): Address of Internship:

 Site Director's Telephone Number:

-•

 Site Director's e-mail:

 Intern's Doctoral Program:

-D'

 Director of Doctoral Program:

 Address of Doctoral Program:

-Address of Doctoral Flogram.

 Academic Program's Director's Telephone Number:

 Academic Program's Director's e-mail:

-I grant permission to the above listed internship and doctoral program to exchange

-information pertinent to my internship, training, and professional development.
+I grant permission to the above listed internship and doctoral program to exchange information pertinent to my internship, training, and professional development.

 Intern Signature:

-Date

 Date:

 Please Return this completed form to the Internship Consortium Director

-Trade Testain and completed form to the internally competition Director